-In the other end we have the content and participation-driven programs like Lego Club that are all about providing exclusive content, experiences, and
+In the other end we have the content and participation-driven programs like Lego Club that are all about providing exclusive content, experiences, and access.

 The price promotions have a role to play as long as we understand that they do not build loyalty, only price sensitivity.